act-rules/act-rules.github.io/_rules/6cbcbe.md

 #### Passed example 1

-A set of two `<a>` elements have the same accessible name and link to the same resource.
+A set of two HTML `<a>` elements have the same accessible name and link to the same resource.

 ```html
 <a href="/test-assets/6cbcbe/index.html">Contact us</a>